 - Add all ingredients to a pot, and without stirring, turn the heat to medium-high (stirring can cause sugar to crystalize on the sides of your pot).
 If you have one, attach your candy thermometer to the side of the saucepan so you can watch the temperature closely as it cooks.

-- Once the sugar mixture starts to boil, swirl the pot to mix the ingredients.
+- Once the sugar mixture starts to boil, gently swirl the pot to mix the ingredients.

-- Keep a close eye on the mixture and cook until it turns the color of honey or until your thermometer reads 260 degrees (this took about 5 minutes for me, but it could vary depending on the size of your saucepan).
+- Keep a close eye on the mixture and cook until it turns the color of honey or until your thermometer reads 260 degrees F (this took about 5 minutes for me, but it could vary depending on the size of your saucepan).

-- Immediately remove the wax from heat and transfer it to a glass jar to stop the cooking process (the wax can shatter cold glass, so run your jar under hot water for a minute to prep it for the wax).
+- Immediately remove wax from the heat and transfer it to a glass jar to stop the cooking process (the wax can shatter cold glass, so run your jar under hot water for a minute to prep it for the wax).
 Meanwhile, take a spoonful of wax and put it in the freezer.
 Wait until it has cooled completely, then check the consistency.
 It should be stretchy like a piece of bubble gum and slightly sticky.
 If it's too runny, return wax to the pot and boil for another 30 seconds.
 If it's too hard (like crunchy candy), either add more water and boil a little longer or throw it out and start over.